Abdullah22013/YOLO-BTP/README.md

 The dataset currently being used is the RadDet 1T Small (128x128) dataset.

 Due to extensive size of the saved models(.pt) files, i have uploaded the saved models on a google drive.
-Drive link - "saved_models".
+Drive link - [[Saved models]](https://drive.google.com/drive/folders/1WO5UjzpfHBy0rJlZKulcKCpGuco-FALS?usp=drive_link).
 The drive contains a number of saved models under different epoch values, patience values and with and without using the COCO evaluation method for calculating the mAP values.

 # Running the code